European Union - eCommerceEuropean Union - eCommerce

 Creating a Digital Single Market (DSM) is one of the ten priorities of the European Commission (EC).
-The overall objective is to bring down barriers, regulatory or otherwise, to unlock online opportunities in Europe, from e-commerce to e-government.
-By doing so, the EU hopes to have a way with the current 28 fragmented markets and create one borderless market with harmonized legislation and rules for the benefit of businesses and consumers alike throughout Europe.
+The overall objective is to bring down barriers, regulatory or otherwise, and to unlock online opportunities in Europe, from e-commerce to e-government.
+By doing so, the EU hopes to do away with the current 28 fragmented markets and create one borderless market with harmonized legislation and rules for the benefit of businesses and consumers alike throughout Europe.

-The EC set out a high-level vision in its May 6, 2015 DSM Strategy which will be followed by a number of specific and concrete legislative proposals and policy actions to be developed in 2015-2016.
-They are broad reaching and include reforming e-commerce sector, VAT, copyright, consumer protection and data privacy laws.
+The EC set out its vision in its May 6, 2015 DSM Strategy which has been followed by a number of concrete legislative proposals and policy actions.
+They are broad reaching and include reforming e-commerce sector, VAT, copyright, audio-visual media services, consumer protection, and telecommunications laws.
+Most of these proposals are currently going through the legislative process.
 DSM-related legislation will have a broad impact on U.S. companies doing business in Europe.

 The three main pillars of the strategy are:

-- get the right regulatory conditions for innovation, investment, fair competition and a level playing field.
+- Set the right regulatory conditions for innovation, investment, fair competition and a level playing field.

-- invest in ICT infrastructures and technologies such as Cloud computing and Big Data, and research and innovation to boost industrial competiveness and skills
+- Invest in technologies such as cloud computing and Big Data, and in research and innovation to boost industrial competiveness and skills

 - Increase interoperability and standardization